Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Multi-agent research orchestration

 Parallel agents fan out across leadership, market, competitive, regulatory, financial, technology, commercial, and customer-base dimensions.
-Each agent is scoped, source-traced, and rate-limited.
+Each agent is scoped, source-traced, and rate-limited so the briefing is reproducible, not improvised.

 Stack: Custom multi-agent framework on Anthropic Claude + OpenAI + Google Gemini, orchestrated through our Brain layer